-8.1 The following checklist can be used to demonstrate how to promote British values.
+8.1 The document below can be used by teachers, tutors and House staff to demonstrate how they promote British values.
 The questions have been adapted from the DfE document 'Promoting fundamental British values as part of SMSC in schools'.